cloudberrydb/cloudberrydb/README.md

 The Greenplum project is released under the [Apache 2 license](http://www.apache.org/licenses/LICENSE-2.0).
-We want to thank all our current community contributors and are really interested in all new potential contributions.
+We want to thank all our past and present community contributors and are really interested in all new potential contributions.
 For the Greenplum Database community no contribution is too small, we encourage all types of contributions.